5: Your Feedback and Concerns

 Office of the Independent Adjudicator (OIA)

-If your complaint reaches the point where it has exhausted the three stages of the Student Complaints Resolution Procedure, you have the right to refer your complaint to the Office of the Independent Adjudicator for Higher Education (OIA).
-The OIA must receive the complaint within three months of the conclusion of the complaints procedure at the University, and complainants are subject to eligibility criteria.
+If your complaint reaches the point where it has exhausted the three stages of the Student Complaints Resolution Procedure, you have the right to refer your complaint to the Office of the Independent Adjudicator for Higher Education (OIA)Link opens in a new window.
+The OIA must receive the complaint within three months of the conclusion of the complaint procedure at the University, and complainants are subject to eligibility criteria.